gatling/gatling/src/docs/content/reference/stats/timings.md

 ### Response Time

-The response time of a group is the cumulated response times of each individual request in that group.
+This metric provides the response times for all the requests belonging to the specified group.

+In Gatling Enterprise, this metric is available in the "Request" stats.

-{{< alert tip >}}
+{{< alert warning >}}
-When dealing with embedded resources (inferred or explicitly set), the behaviour is slightly different: as resources are fetched asynchronously, the cumulated response time for embedded resources starts from the beginning of the first resource request to the end of the last resource request.
+This metric is only available in Gatling Enterprise, not in Gatling open-source HTML reports.
 {{< /alert >}}

-### Duration

-Group duration is the elapsed time between the instant a virtual user enters a group and the instant it exits.

-Group duration is reported in the "Duration" charts.

 ### Cumulated Response Time

 Group cumulated response time is the time in a group when requests are flying: requests' response time and resources start to end duration.
 In short, it's the group duration minus the pauses.

-Group cumulated response time is reported in the "Cumulated Response Time" charts.
+In Gatling Enterprise, this metric is available in the "Group" stats, in the "Cumulated Response Time" chart.
+In Gatling open-source HTML reports, this metric is available when selecting a group.

+### Duration

+Group duration is the elapsed time between the instant a virtual user enters a group and the instant it exits.

+In Gatling Enterprise, this metric is available in the "Group" stats, in the "Duration" chart.
+In Gatling open-source HTML reports, this metric is available when selecting a group.

+{{< alert tip >}}
+The Gatling open-source HTML reports can only display one metric.
+By default, they display the "cumulated response time" metric.
+You can switch to displaying the "duration" metric: turn the `charting.charting.useGroupDurationMetric` option to `true` in `gatling.conf` before generating the reports.
+{{< /alert >}}